sheredom/utf8.h/README.md

 - Investigate adding dst buffer sizes for utf8cpy and utf8cat to catch overwrites (as suggested by [@FlohOfWoe](https://twitter.com/FlohOfWoe) in https://twitter.com/FlohOfWoe/status/618669237771608064)
 - Investigate adding a utf8canon which would turn 'bad' utf8 sequences (like ASCII values encoded in 4-byte utf8 codepoints) into their 'good' equivalents (as suggested by [@KmBenzie](https://twitter.com/KmBenzie))
 - Investigate changing to [Creative Commons Zero License](http://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) (as suggested by [@mcclure111](https://twitter.com/mcclure111))
-- ~~Add utf8casecmp and utf8ncasecmp to compare two strings case-insensitively (as insensitively suggested by [@daniel_collin](https://twitter.com/daniel_collin))~~
-- Extend utf8casecmp range to consume non-ASCII case differences too (I don't even rightly know if there are any!)

 ## License ##